rdouglascox/logic_lectures/source/11_uses_of_trees_for_PL.md

 * in the previous lecture we looked at the motivation for trees for PL
 * we looked at the motivation for the particular tree rules
 * in this lecture we look at how we construct trees and how we use them to test for various logical properties
-* this lecture really only gives a general overview of how to construct trees
-* in the live lecture and the tutorials we will do lots of examples

 ## learning outcomes